gonardfreeman/ea-todo-app/README.md

 I wanted to make it responsive to changes on backend.
 It can be easily done with help of websocket and prisma middleware/query extension for example.
-As I can see it and the easiest way.
+As I can see it and the easiest way:

-When user starts the session we open WebSocket and server sends key for us.
-We store given keys somewhere on server (redis or DB).
+- When user starts the session we open WebSocket and server sends key for us.
+- We store given keys somewhere on server (redis or DB).
-On each DB update(for example move item into DONE) user sends key that he received.
-And backend sends message to every existing key that was given and active (basically to each websocket connection) except that sent that request that server is processing.
+- On each DB update(for example move item into DONE) user sends key that he received
+- Backend sends message to every existing key that was given and active (basically to each websocket connection) except that sent that request that server is processing.

 OR